-PLEASE TYPE OR PRINT CLEARY ☐ Judicial Intern/Extern □Law Clerk □ Volunteer Attorney Fellowship Program/Federal Work Study Intern Clerk's Office New Hire Other Judicial Chambers: Length of Term: From/ To/ Interns & Externs only: If under a Federal Work Study Program or a Fellowship Program, please complete the following information Name of School Contact Person Contact Email NOTE: The mandatory fingerprint process requires the full middle name of the applicant.
+Please select the below information from the drop-down menus: Chambers: Position: Length of Term: To From Interns & Externs only: If under a Federal Work Study Program or a Fellowship Program, please complete the following information Contact Person Name of School Contact Email NOTE: The mandatory fingerprint process requires the full middle name of the applicant.
 If applicant only has a middle initial, please include the initial followed by "IO' (Initial Only).
 If the applicant does not have a middle initial, please write "NMN."
-Please complete the following address information as it appears on your Driver's License: Driver's License Number: State Issued: Expiration Date: Full Name: LAST FIRST MIDDLE NAME/MI Current Address: City/Town: State: Zip code: Social Security Number: - - Date of Birth (mm/dd/yyyy): / Contact number: ()- -Email address: \square Yes \square No Have you ever been arrested?
-If yes, please explain: Have you ever been convicted of a crime? \square Yes \square No If yes, please explain: \square Yes \square No U.S. Citizen/Legal Resident?
-If not a U.S. Citizen, please indicate country of citizenship: Place (State/County) of Birth: Gender: ☐Male □Female Race: Height: Weight: Hair Color: Eye Color:
+Please complete the following address information as it appears on your Driver's License: Driver's License Number: State Issued: Expiration Date: Full Name: Current Address: City/Town: State: Zip code: Social Security Number: Date of Birth (mm/dd/yyyy): Contact number: Email address: Have you ever been arrested?
+Yes No If yes, please explain: Have you ever been convicted of a crime?
+Yes No If yes, please explain: U.S. Citizen/Legal Resident?
+Yes No If not a U.S. Citizen, please indicate country of citizenship: Place (State/County) of Birth: Gender: Male Female Unspecified/Non-Binary Height: Weight: Hair Color: Eye Color: